sabrinara/TechShade/question_answer.md

 #### Answer:
 - C
-- The correct answer is C<br/> because count is the output and it is incremented
+- The correct answer is C<br/> because count is the output <br/>and it is incremented

 <i>Write your explanation here</i>